Vietnamese

 ...cannot register its mandatory corporate e-ID.

-• Interim Solution: Tax authorities have unofficially indicated that companies may temporarily continue using their existing online tax filing accounts until the VNeID issuance process for foreigners is stabilized.
+• Interim Solution: Tax authorities have unofficially indicated that companies may temporarily continue using their existing online tax filing accounts until the VNeID issuance process for foreigners is stabilised.
 However, this is a temporary workaround for a single administrative function and does not resolve the broader legal requirement.

 The VNeID mandate creates a critical path dependency that could stall a new FDI company's ability to operate.
 The required sequence is rigid and linear: the foreign legal representative must first secure a TRC, then use it to register for a personal Level 2 VNeID, and only then can the company register its corporate e-ID.
 A delay at any point in this chain has a cascading effect, potentially causing the company to miss statutory deadlines for tax filing and other obligations, leading to penalties.
 Any new FDI company established in mid-2025 with a foreign legal representative is therefore in a race against time, its operational compliance entirely dependent on the successful and timely rollout of a brand-new government IT system for foreigners.